 Are Corsair keyboards good for typing as well as gaming?

 Absolutely.
-While they are designed with gamers in mind, a model with tactile switches like Cherry MX Browns provides an excellent typing experience.
+While designed with gamers in mind, a model with tactile switches like Cherry MX Browns provides an excellent typing experience.
 Their sturdy build and high-quality components make them comfortable and reliable for all-day use.

 The Final Verdict